architect/arc.codes/src/views/docs/en/reference/app.arc/scheduled.md

 ## Overview

-`@scheduled` functions are functions invoked at specified times
+`@scheduled` pragma defines scheduled function routes

 ### Syntax

+- name
   - Lowercase alphanumeric string
   - Maximum of 20 characters
   - Dashes are allowed; underscores are not allowed
   - Must begin with a letter

+- Interval
-- Followed by a valid `rate` or `cron` expression ([more info here](https://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html))
+  - A valid `rate` or `cron` expression ([more info here](https://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html))

 ### Example

-This `app.arc` file defines some scheduled functions:
+These configuration examples show how to define scheduled functions:

 <arc-tab-bar>